crosscite/content-negotiation/README.md

 ## Installation

 Using Docker.
+There is no required configuration file.

 ```
-docker run -p 8080:8080 crosscite/content-negotiation
+docker run -p 8090:80 crosscite/content-negotiation
 ```

-You can now point your browser to `http://localhost:8080` and use the application.
+You can now point your browser to `http://localhost:8090` and use the application.
+This is an API with no user interface.

 ## Development